barborawolf/stats-tutorials/tutorials/data/README.md

 ## deaths

 Death counts per 100 000 people for various causes of death in several age groups in the USA, in 1950 and in 2005.
-From the book [Selfish Reasons to Have More Kids](https://www.basicbooks.com/titles/bryan-caplan/selfish-reasons-to-have-more-kids/9780465028610/) by Bryan Caplan.
+Data collected by the Centers for Disease Control, supplemented by Bryan Caplan.
+From the book [Selfish Reasons to Have More Kids](https://www.basicbooks.com/titles/bryan-caplan/selfish-reasons-to-have-more-kids/9780465028610/) by Bryan Caplan (table 4.3 in chapter 4: What About the Children?).

 ## decathlon